Bimasakti1024/Midorix/README.md

 If you add an irrelevant or unknown parameter in the configuration it will still be loaded but will have no effect.

+### Universal Midorix Custom Command

+You can create a universal custom command for Midorix.
+The custom command is written in Lua and stored in the `~/.config/midorix/custom_command` directory.
+The file name is the custom command name, each script should define a function called `main(argc, argv)` where `argc` is the argument count and `argv` is the argument value.

+When called, Midorix will invoke the `main` function with these two parameters.

 ---
 ## Third-Party Libraries